Minds/policies/README.md

 # Policies and Terms

-This repository contains privacy policies and terms for Minds.com.
+This repository contains privacy policies and terms for Minds.com adapted from https://wordpress.org

 All policies are licensed under the Creative Commons Attribution-ShareAlike 4.0 International (CC BY-SA 4.0)